Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

 Use duct tape to fasten them together to shape the weight.

 This kettlebell hack is easy peasy.
-Simply fill a one-gallon milk or water jug with sand, cap it off, and use like you would a kettlebell.
+Simply fill a one-gallon milk or water jug with sand, cap it off and use like you would a kettlebell.

-Here’s a sampling of Seattle-area trainers and gyms that post workouts throughout the week on their social media platforms:
+Here’s a sampling of Seattle-area trainers and gyms that post workouts throughout the week on their social-media platforms:

 KaisaFit, Seattle